-Carolyn is a designer, planner and educator whose work with communities is making them more inclusive and resilient.
-Utilizing her 25 years of community development consulting, she integrates urban design and engagement skills to transform a variety of project scales.
+Associate Professor Carolyn is a designer, planner and educator whose work with communities is making them more inclusive and resilient.
+Utilizing her 25+ years of community planning and development consulting, she integrates urban design and engagement skills to transform a variety of project scales.
 Her work has resulted in more than 30 new parks and plazas, vibrant retail and business districts, and economic development initiatives creating new housing and homeownership opportunities.
-Her primary role for 20 years was in consulting, Carolyn brings her experience to UWM with practice-based teaching, coordinates the Masters of Architecture/Masters of Urban Planning joint degree program and new Master of Urban Design Program.
+Her primary role for 20 years was in consulting, Carolyn brings her experience to UWM with practice-based teaching, coordinates the Masters of Architecture/Masters of Urban Planning joint degree program and Master of Urban Design Program.
 Carolyn’s urban design studios and capstone course take on current development opportunities in the City from redevelopment of the Harbor District, policies for converting vacant parcels in the central city, to leveraging the new arena investment, all providing a local conversation about what’s possible beyond traditional development.
 WUWM Radio Show.

 Registrations and Memberships